sullis/hbc-tech-blog/_posts/2018-04-12-ada-accessibility-and-keyboard-navigation.md

 4. Smaller breakpoints still need to be included and we have to go back and work on this.
 It's possible a user may have a bluetooth keyboard connected to a tablet.

-### Conclusions
+### Conclusions & Next Steps
-It's fairly easy to make your navigation more keyboard friendly and there are some great resources from the Web Accessibility Initiative that will help you do it.
+It's fairly easy to make your site's navigation more keyboard friendly and there are some great resources from the Web Accessibility Initiative that will help you do it.
 Going through this exercise exposed a few areas we could apply this same logic and improve our site's overall accessibility.
-This work also highlighted the need to internally communicate this persepctive in our [styleguide](https://styleguide.hbc.com) so our teams designing and developing new components can be aligned.
+This work also highlighted the need to internally communicate this perspective in our [styleguide](https://styleguide.hbc.com) so our design and development teams can make sure we build things in an accessible way.
+We'll be launching our new header for [thebay.com](thebay.com) in the coming months and eventually to all our sites.
 - Web Accessibility is a human right
 - Create efficient keyboard navigation patterns
 - Limit the number of key presses required to get to a specific part of the page

-So, if you're updating your site's navigation, hopefully what I've shared from our experience will help you make your nav more accessible to users who rely on a keyboard to surf the web.
+So, if you're updating your site's navigation, hopefully what we've shared from our experience will help you make your nav more accessible to users who rely on a keyboard to surf the web.